 By eliminating the need for human oversight and intervention, ABS allowed American railroads to increase capacity of their mainlines by allowing blocks to be shorten to the distance necessary for a heavy freight train or fast passenger to safely brake and stop, the average signaling block on a mainline in North America becoming about two miles in length.
 Track circuits were also adopted to provide automatic grade crossing warning lights and gates.
 This replaced in urban cities manned crossings with flagmen waving flags, lanterns, or lowering manual gates to warn street traffic of approaching trains.
 It also for rural crossings to have increase safety with the automatic lights and gates, above the white crossbucks railroad crossing sign and the whistling of a oncoming train.

 ABOVE RIGHT: Signalman Jack Springer at the New York Central's OW Tower near the Tappan Zee Bridge on what is now Metro-North's Hudson Line (Photo curtesy of John Springer).
 LEFT: The old interlocking tower at Croton-Harmon south of the current Metro-North station.
-BELOW: Today the interlocking and signaling of Metro-North Railroad is handled remotely by dispactchers (through computer consules from its Operations Control Center located within the upper floors of the Grand Central Terminal complex.
+Today the interlocking and signaling of Metro-North Railroad is handled remotely by dispatchers (through computer consoles from its Operations Control Center located within the upper floors of the Grand Central Terminal complex.